-The term Web 2.0 is used to describe a perceived second generation of web development and design.
+The terms Web 2.0 is used to describe a perceived second generation of web development and design.

-The first Generation of the Web was largely focused on connecting people to information.
+The first Generation of the Web was primarily focused on connecting people to information.
 The second generation Web 2.0 was developed to facilitate communication between people.

-Web 2.0 allows more than just the receiving of information; users can interact with these websites, commenting on information they find and building sites and resources to further increase the information available.
+Web 2.0 allows more than just the receiving of information; users can interact with these websites, commenting on information they find and building sites and resources to increase the knowledge available further.

 Some popular web 2.0 sites include:

-Facebook, YouTube, Campfire, Flickr, Slide, Blogger, Digg, Delicious, Stumble upon, Skype, Wikipedia, Feed Burner, Ecademy and LinkedIn.
+Facebook, YouTube, Campfire, Flickr, Slide, Blogger, Digg, Delicious, Stumble upon, Skype, Wikipedia, Feed Burner, Academy, and LinkedIn.

-Web 2.0 has changed the way people use the Internet and opened up many avenues through which you can market your website online.
+Web 2.0 has changed the way people used the Internet and opened up many avenues through which you can market your website online.

-It is very important that you do not spam social sites; their users will turn on you, which will result in bad publicity for your website.
+It is essential that you do not spam social sites; their users will turn on you, which will result in adverse publicity for your website.